 If your back pain is present when you first wake up, or if you are tossing and turning trying to get to sleep, there is a good chance that your mattress may be to blame.
 Everyone has different sleep preferences, which makes it hard to find the perfect mattress.
 But finding a mattress that doesn’t cause pain should be a top priority.
 Your mattress is an important piece of furniture that the average person will spend 7-9 hours on a day.
 Invest in something that will give you better sleep and less pain, instead of going frugal and ending up with something that is causing less sleep and more pain.

 Back pain affects 31 million Americans at any given time and is a common source of suffering, depression, disability, and economic loss.
-If you are one of those suffering, contact the Minnesota Spine Institute for a free consultation and regain your life back, with less back pain!
+If you are one of those suffering, contact the Minnesota Spine Institute for an MRI consultation and regain your life back, with less back pain!